sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### Push

-Pushes stream data only to the associated subscriber application instance.
+Pushes stream data only to the associated subscriber app instance.

 *Signature:*